This Delicious German Egg Liqueur Is A Tasty Holiday Drink!

 - Separate the eggs and add the yolks to a medium-sized mixing bowl.
 Add in the powdered sugar as well as the vanilla extract and mix with your electric hand mixer or a whisk until you have a creamy consistency.

 - Mix in the whipping cream and keep whisking.

 - Now slowly pour in the the rum and keep whisking vigorously.

-- Once frothing, put the bowl in a hot water bath on the stovetop and keep whisking until the mixture is thick and creamy.
+- Once frothing, put the bowl in a hot water bath on the stovetop and keep whisking for a few minutes until the mixture is thick and creamy.
 This works best if you fill a flatter, medium-sized pot with hot water and place your mixing bowl into the hot water (use a bowl that can handle it - we would avoid plastic bowls).
 Make sure that the water in the pot is hot but not boiling since you don't want the egg liqueur to start bubbling and losing its alcohol.
 You want to heat the egg liqueur to around 160 degrees Fahrenheit.

 - Pour the egg liqueur into glasses to sip right away or into sanitized bottles to keep for later.
 If you use clean equipment and fresh eggs, the egg liqueur should keep in the fridge for around 4 months.

 - If you want the consistency to be even more creamy, you can use condensed milk instead of whipping cream.

 - Since you’re using raw eggs, we recommend that you make this recipe with very fresh eggs instead of eggs that are close to expiration.